Syria Supper Club: Reaching Out to Refugees, One Dinner at a Time

 "We have multiple objectives to this.
 One part is to fundraise," McCaffrey says.

 Attendees sign up online and pay $50 to attend the meal.
-The money goes to the Syrian cooks so they can buy the food — then, the women keep the rest.
+The money goes to the Syrian cooks so they can buy the food — then the women keep the rest.
 Given the difficulty their husbands have had in finding work in New Jersey and the limited resources provided by the federal government and charitable organizations, the funds are critically helpful.

 "But I think in addition to that we are providing some affirmation of their talents, of their capabilities, of their humanity in a political climate where they've been demonized.
 And for the guests it's an opportunity to get outside their bubble to meet people different from them."